modernmt/modernmt/TEST.md

 ```
 ## Enabled tests ##
 #Test_name Enabled Description
-My_New_Test_1 true  "It tests the precision of ..."
+My_New_Test_1 True  "It tests the precision of ..."
-My_New_Test_4 true  "It tests the throughput of ..."
+My_New_Test_4 True  "It tests the throughput of ..."

 ## Disabled tests ##
 #Test_name Enabled Description
-My_New_Test_3 false  "It tests the recall of ..."
+My_New_Test_3 False  "It tests the recall of ..."
-My_New_Test_5 false  "It tests the alignment of ..."
+My_New_Test_5 False  "It tests the alignment of ..."

 ## Malformed tests ##
 #Test_name Enabled Description